yushowcase/yushowcase/README.md

 # 💫 About Me:
-Tech Enthusiast with a passion for automation. <br>
+I specialize in creating and solving problems with tech. <br>

 ## 🌐 Socials: